 - To ensure that every member of the school community feels valued and respected and that each person is treated fairly and sensitively.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The academy's behaviour policy is therefore designed to support the way in which all members of the Park Hall family can live and work together in a supportive way.
-It aims to promote an environment in which everyone feels happy, safe and secure. - To ensure that all members of our Park Hall family demonstrate our values, Honesty, Enjoyment, Achievement and Respect.
-Our values are at the HEART of everything we do. - To; promote good relationships, so that everyone can work together with the common purpose of helping everyone to learn.
-This policy supports the academy community in aiming to allow everyone to work together in an effective and considerate way. - To provide a consistent approach to behaviour management. - To enable children to become positive, responsible and increasingly independent members of the Park Hall family and wider community. - To develop children's ability to independently use strategies to manage and take responsibility for their own behaviour. - To work in partnership with parents and carers in order to promote good behaviour. - To promote high standards of acceptable behaviour based upon the principles of respect, consideration and responsibility.
+It aims to promote an environment in which everyone feels happy, safe and secure. - To ensure that all members of our Park Hall family demonstrate our values, Honesty, Enjoyment, Achievement, Respect and Teamwork.
+Our values are at the HEART of everything we do. - To promote good relationships, so that everyone can work together with the common purpose of helping everyone to learn.
+This policy supports the academy community in aiming to allow everyone to work together in an effective and considerate way. - To provide a consistent approach to behaviour management.